 At 60 I’ve been through the gambit of sleep misadventures - between menopause, career stresses and just getting old - and I value a good night's sleep.
 It's a priority for me, so my nightly routine is intentional.
 This routine is actually called 'sleep hygiene'.
 I’ll share it with you:

-60 year old dermatologist Dr. Cynthia Bailey’s nightly sleep hygiene routine and nightly skin care routine:
+60+ year old dermatologist Dr. Cynthia Bailey’s bedtime skin care and nightly sleep hygiene routine:

 - I start heading for bed no later than 10pm to prevent me from getting ‘a second wind’ as we call it in the insomniac ‘night owl’ household that I grew up in.